Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Preliminaries

 \section{Preliminaries}

-We provide an overview of two state-of-the-art models for multivariate time-series anomaly detection that utilize graph structure learning and attention, namely the Graph Deviation Network (GDN)~\cite{deng2021graph} and its extension, TopoGDN~\cite{liu2024multivariate}.
-Specifically, GDN~\cite{deng2021graph} detects anomalies by leveraging a GNN to capture both dependencies within the sensor data.
+We provide an overview of two representative GNN-based models for multivariate time series anomaly detection that utilize graph structure learning and attention, namely the Graph Deviation Network (GDN)~\cite{deng2021graph} and its extension, TopoGDN~\cite{liu2024multivariate}.
+These two models are used to evaluate BETA.

+GDN~\cite{deng2021graph} detects anomalies by leveraging a GNN to capture both dependencies within the sensor data.
 It consists of two main components: a time series forecasting model and a threshold-based anomaly detection mechanism.
 The forecasting module uses GAT to predict future sensor readings based on historical data and learned relationships.
 The anomaly detection mechanism then evaluates discrepancies between predicted and actual readings, assigning anomaly scores accordingly.
 TopoGDN~\cite{liu2024multivariate} extends GDN by incorporating a multi-scale temporal convolution module that captures fine-grained short and long-term temporal dependencies in sensor readings and a topological graph attention and pooling module that enhances structural representations by integrating higher-order topological features derived via persistent homology, while preserving the core architecture of GDN, described in Sections~\ref{sec:input_representation} to~\ref{sec:anomaly_detection}.
-The architectural enhancements specific to TopoGDN are detailed further in Sections~\ref{sec:multi_scale_temporal_conv} and~\ref{sec:topological_attention_pooling}.
+The architectural enhancements specific to TopoGDN are detailed in Sections~\ref{sec:multi_scale_temporal_conv} and~\ref{sec:topological_attention_pooling}.